LOADING

 Period of Construction: 1025-1050 CE

-Nature of the Monument: TempleThe temples at Khajuraho are an vital and unique group of architectural gemstones dedicated to the foremost gods Shiva and Vishnu, and a diffusion of different Hindu gods.
+Nature of the Monument: TempleThe temples at Khajuraho are a vital and unique group of architectural gemstones dedicated to the foremost gods, Shiva and Vishnu, and a diffusion of different Hindu gods.
 Yet, it has possibly been the collection of erotic carvings on the temples that have attracted the best hobby from the outdoor visitor.
-Out of eighty-five authentic temples, 22 have survived until today, which might be devoted to bodily love and pride, and enduring testimony to this way of existence.
+Of eighty-five authentic temples, 22 have survived until today, which might be devoted to bodily love and pride and enduring testimony to this way of existence.
 The largest and grandest temple of Khajuraho is the immortal Kandariya Mahadeva.
-The exterior of the temples is richly embellished with sculptural embellishments, which win prevalent admiration for his or her delicate, younger lady styles of ravishing splendor.
+The exterior of the temples is richly embellished with sculptural embellishments, which win prevalent admiration for their delicate, younger lady styles of ravishing splendor.

 Back to Top